TeamPlantTheSeed/memoryApp/README.md

-Once Card has been created the scheduler starts working: it will send you PopUp Notifications in a specific amount of time even if you switched the tab.
-First two times notifications will show you both: the question (the Soil) and the answer (the Seed).
-For the third time the notification will ask for an action (you have to type the right answer):
+Once a card has been created the scheduler starts working: it will send you PopUp Notifications in a specific amount of time, even if you leave the browser tab.
+The first two notifications will show you both the question (the Soil) and the answer (the Seed).
+The third notification will ask for an action (you have to type the right answer):

 ![popUps](/client/public/images/popUps.png)